DOWNLOAD THE APP

-Beer for Cholesterol: Here’s All The Sip!
+Beer for Cholesterol – Here’s All The Sip!

-Beer, an alcoholic beverage, is also called “liquid bread” due to its common ingredients of barley malt, yeast, and hops.
-Yet, surprisingly, some companies advertise beer as a healthy beverage containing beneficial nutrients such as phytosterols.
-Phytosterols are plant chemicals that bind to cholesterol and help remove it from the body.
-Some phytosterols, also called plant sterols, are even added to foods and beverages to lower cholesterol.
 Unfortunately, the answer to the question, “Can beer lower cholesterol?” is no. It is true that some beers naturally contain sterols such as sitosterol and ergosterol.
 However, the amount present is insufficient to impact cholesterol levels significantly.

 Your body produces the most cholesterol itself; the rest comes from food.
 When your doctor talks about your cholesterol levels, they refer to three components: HDL, LDL, and triglycerides.
 The total cholesterol is the combined amount of HDL, LDL, and triglycerides.